hyperverge/capture-ios-sdk/README.md

         - `code`: Error code stating type of error. (discussed later)
         - `userInfo`: A dictionary of type `[String:Any]`.
             - The key `NSLocalizedDescriptionKey`  in `userInfo` has the error description.
     - `result`: This is a dictionary of type `[String:AnyObject]`.
 If the capture failed, this is set to `nil` and a corresponding error is set in `error`.
-If a capture was successful but there was an error in a later step (only when liveness in enabled - discussed later) or when the capture was successful and the liveness is disabled, the result has a single key-value pair.
+If a capture was successful but there was an error in a later step (possible only when liveness in enabled - discussed later) or when the capture was successful and the liveness is disabled, the result has a single key-value pair.
 The key being `imageUri` and the value being the local path of the captured image.
     - `vc`: This is the ViewController that is currently active.
 You could choose to use this to present your next ViewController or dismiss it.
     > **Note:**  The `vc` could be a `HVFaceViewController` or a `HVGestureViewController`(if gesture liveness is enabled)